symulation/UofA-PHIL366-F16/Resources/marx-critical_theory_primer.md

 According to Marx the species being for humans is doing creative, challenging, collaborative work.  _If_ Marx is right, capitalism doesn’t just deprive us of something that it would be nice to have, it deprives us of one of the most centrally important things we can have given the way we are.

 ###Ideology
 Marx thought that beliefs and values we "ideological" when they served to underpin the current economic system.
-So, notions about fairness, how much property it is ok to have, the place of people of type X, effort vs return, etc. are all ideological.
+So, notions about fairness, private property, the place of people of type X, effort vs return, etc. are all ideological.
 Such beliefs are not necessary beyond their support for the current status quo and, thus, the bourgeoisie.
+An important part of understanding Marxism is recognizing what ideas we hold that are ideological and being open to the possibility that they could be otherwise and are not necessarily the best way to think about the organization of the world.

 ###Historical Materialism
 The philosopher Hegel held that it was ideas that determined economic structures.
 Marx is sometimes said to have "turned Hegel on his head" by asserting that it is the opposite that is true: economic structures determine ideas.
 This is a big picture idea that shares a lot in common with McLuhan's claim that "The medium is the message".